lzhuor/lzhuor/README.md

 ### Projects

-Here are some of the projects I've been working on:
+Here are two projects I've been working on:

 - **[📝 Auto Size TextField](https://github.com/lzhuor/auto_size_text_field):**
   A Flutter widget that automatically resizes text fields to fit perfectly within their bounds.